pulse2percept/pulse2percept/doc/topics/models.rst

 Computational Models
 ====================

-The :py:mod:`~pulse2percept.models` subpackage provides a number of published and verified computational models that can be used to predict neural responses or visual percepts resulting from electrical stimulation.
+The :py:mod:`~pulse2percept.models` module provides a number of published and verified computational models that can be used to predict neural responses or visual percepts resulting from electrical stimulation.